Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 History & Natural Beauty

-A short boat ride from Stone Town takes you to two standout spots: Prison Island and Nakupenda Beach—a great half-day combo of history, nature, and postcard views.
+A short boat ride from Stone Town takes you to two standout spots: Prison Island and Nakupenda Beach, a great half-day combination of history, nature, and postcard views.

-Prison Island (also called Changuu) was originally meant to hold prisoners but ended up being used as a quarantine site during colonial times.
+Prison Island (also called Changuu) was originally built to hold prisoners but ended up being used as a quarantine site during colonial times.

-Today, it’s home to a sanctuary of giant Aldabra tortoises, some of which are over 100 years old.
-You can walk around the old ruins, feed the tortoises, and enjoy the small beach there.
+Today it's home to a sanctuary of giant Aldabra tortoises, some over 100 years old.
+You can walk around the old ruins, feed the tortoises, and enjoy the small beach.

 From there, most tours head to Nakupenda Beach, a sandbank that appears and disappears with the tide.